 - All candidates must provide an election statement of not more than 250 words describing why they think they should be elected.
 You may wish to consider the following themes when preparing your statement: your reason for standing as a governor, the skills you could bring to this role and your relationship/contact with the Trust. - Your election statement will be reproduced and circulated to voters with the ballot paper.
 Please note that in the interest of fairness, ERS makes every effort to ensure candidates' election statements are reproduced exactly as they have been submitted.
 Therefore, please check your election statement carefully for any grammatical or spelling errors before submitting it. - ERS strongly encourages you to submit your election statement by email to the following address: ftnominations@electoralreform.co.uk.
 Please use the name and title of the election you are standing in as the 'Subject' of your email and attach a printed copy of your election statement to your nomination form.
 If you do not have access to a computer and/or email, and can only provide a hand-written election statement, please ensure it is clear and easy to read in order to avoid the possibility of error and misinterpretation.
 You can write it on a separate piece of paper and attach it to your nomination form or in the space provided on page 4. - The Trust reserves the right to edit or refuse to publish your election statement if it is factually inaccurate or contains libellous material. - Your election statement must not exceed the word limit (for further information about word counts, please see overleaf).
 Please state the total number of words used at the end of your election statement in the space provided.
-If your election statement exceeds the word limit, it will be cut at the word limit and followed by the words 'statement cut at word limit'. - Failure to provide an election statement by close of nominations will invalidate your candidacy. - Providing a photograph is optional.
-If you wish to provide a photograph, you can attach it to the Nomination Form in the space provided, or email it to ftnominations@electoralreform.co.uk.
+If your election statement exceeds the word limit, it will be cut at the word limit and followed by the words 'statement cut at word limit'. - Failure to provide an election statement by close of nominations will invalidate your candidacy. - The Trust asks that you provide a photograph with your nomination form, although applications without this will be accepted.
+If you do provide a photograph, it will be published alongside your election statement in the ballot pack.
 Providing a photograph can help voters to identify you.
-If you decide to email your photograph, please ensure that it is saved under your full name and attached to, not embedded in, your email.
-Please use the name and title of the election you are standing in as the 'subject' of the email. - Failure to provide a photograph by close of nominations will not invalidate your candidacy; instead, the words 'photograph not received' will be published in the space where your photograph would have appeared.